Purely coclosed $\mathrm{G}_2$-structures on nilmanifolds -- II: Preliminaries

 This work uses the same techniques introduced in \cite {purely1} in order to finish the classification of 7-dimensional nilpotent Lie algebras with purely coclosed $\Gtwo$-structures.
 Nevertheless, we take the opportunity to include a short section with the necessary preliminaries, in order to make this paper as self-contained as possible.

-\subsection{$\Gtwo$- and $\mathrm{SU}(3)$-structures}
+\subsection{$\mathbf{G}_2$- and $\mathbf{SU}(3)$-structures}

 In this paper we describe $\Gtwo$-structures using a positive 3-form.
-More precisely, a $\Gtwo$-strucure on a 7-dimensional manifold $M$ is a 3-form $\varphi\in\Omega^3(M)$ for which at each point there exists a local coframe $\{e^i\}$ such that
+More precisely, a $\Gtwo$-structure on a 7-dimensional manifold $M$ is a 3-form $\varphi\in\Omega^3(M)$ for which at each point there exists a local coframe $\{e^i\}$ such that

 Such 3-forms are called {\em positive} and the space of positive 3-forms is denoted $\Omega^3_+(M)$.
 Then $\varphi$ defines a Riemannian metric $g_\varphi$ and a volume form $\mathrm{vol}_\varphi$ by the formula